fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 #### Finally

 If you are unsure that the interface requirements of the renderer have been met you can include the following code at the top of the widget.
-This is useful if you accidentally change a function or another developer comes along later and makes changes.
+This is useful if you accidentally change a method or another developer comes along later and makes changes.

 ```
 var _ fyne.WidgetRenderer = (*myWidgetRenderer)(nil)